 Doll Expert: Over time, I became knowledgeable about dolls.
 I often purchased dolls that had distinctive or unique features.
 I learned that these dolls were normally made by artists.
 Part of learning to list and price the dolls included learning about the background and history of the artists and their dolls.
 I also bought and appraised dolls for other people.

-Podcaster and Writer: As my expertise increased, I became a podcast founder, executive producer, and host.
+Podcaster and Writer: As my expertise increased, I became a podcast founder, executive producer, producer, and host.
 I also continued my writing/editing career.